 Minimum wage considerations

 - Some states require the employee’s take-home pay to be at least minimum wage.
-This means an employer can’t make a deduction that puts the employee’s wages below the applicable minimum wage.
+This means an employer cannot make a deduction that puts the employee’s wages below the applicable minimum wage.

 -